cupy/cupy/docs/source/user_guide/performance.rst

 Kernel Compilation
 ..................

-CuPy uses on-the-fly kernel synthesis; when a kernel call is required, it compiles a kernel code optimized for the shapes and dtypes of given arguments, sends it to the GPU device, and executes the kernel.
+CuPy uses on-the-fly kernel synthesis.
+When a kernel call is required, it compiles a kernel code optimized for the dimensions and dtypes of the given arguments, sends them to the GPU device, and executes the kernel.

-CuPy caches the kernel code sent to GPU device within the process, which reduces the kernel transfer time on further calls.
+CuPy caches the kernel code sent to GPU device within the process, which reduces the kernel compilation time on further calls.

-The compiled code is also cached to ``${HOME}/.cupy/kernel_cache`` directory (the path can be overwritten by setting the ``CUPY_CACHE_DIR`` environment variable).
+The compiled code is also cached in the directory ``${HOME}/.cupy/kernel_cache`` (the path can be overwritten by setting the :envvar:`CUPY_CACHE_DIR` environment variable).
 This allows reusing the compiled kernel binary across the process.

 In-depth profiling
 ------------------